Andorfim/Andorfim/README.md

 My work at laboratory:

-- Photonic integrated circuits design
+- Photonic integrated circuits (PICs) design
 - Development of numerical tools for PICs / optoelectronic systems design

 A little about places of study: